crazyhottommy/DNA-seq-analysis/filtering_scripts/filter_SNVs.md

 ```
 ### filtering WGS SNV calls

-Filtering SNVs takes long time, I used HPC to do it.
+Filtering SNVs takes long time for some samples, most of them finish within 30mins, but some need several hours and more than 16G memory.
+I used HPC to do it.
 For this simple one command task, I generated 1050 command files,
 and then 1050 pbs files, and submit using a for loop.
 Sometimes, jobs fails, and it is a bit hard to follow which one failed.
 That's why a pipeline is important when dealing with thousands of files. `snakemake` is a good potential candidates for this task.